alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 mvn release:prepare release:perform -B
 ~~~

+If the bug fix is to the project itself, we treat it almost exactly the same as a feature.
+We branch from master, and merge back to master.
+We then cherry pick the commits we need from master to the release branch, using Git's cherry pick command.

 Automate it!
 ===
 We can put this into [a simple script](https://github.com/alexec/reltut/blob/master/release.sh).
 To do a mainline release: